-Component Standard Relevant Comments Narcolepsy and sleep apnoea general duties policing.
-The applicant will be unsuitable until the An Epworth Sleepiness Scale or the equivalent validated instrument must be administered as part of the medical assessment.
+Component Standard Relevant Comments Narcolepsy and sleep apnoea Inadequately treated narcolepsy or sleep apnoea is incompatible with general duties policing.
+The applicant will be unsuitable until the condition is adequately treated.
+An Epworth Sleepiness Scale or the equivalent validated instrument must be administered as part of the medical assessment.
 A report will be required from the treating specialist.